-The HIPAA Privacy Rule is a set of requirements put in place by HHS that holds organizations that control Personal Health Information (PHI) responsible for its protection.
-The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information.
+The HIPAA Privacy Rule is a set of HHS guidelines that hold organizations that control Personal Health Information (PHI) responsible for its protection.
+Also, the HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information.

-The Privacy Rule requires that certain safeguards must be met to set limits and conditions on the uses and disclosures that may be made of such information without patient authorization.
-The HIPAA Privacy rule was set forth in order to give patients certain rights over their health information, including rights to examine and obtain a copy of their health records and to request corrections.
+Furthermore, the Privacy Rule requires that certain precautions be met in order to put limits and conditions on the uses and disclosures of such information that may be made without patient agreement.
+The HIPAA Privacy Rule was created to provide people with certain rights to their health information, such as the ability to examine and acquire a copy of their health data, as well as the right to request corrections.

-The HIPAA Privacy Rule was created out of necessity due to the inadequate Federal and State Laws that allowed PHI to be distributed—without either notice or authorization—for reasons that had nothing to do with a patient’s medical treatment or health care reimbursement.
-For instance, unless otherwise forbidden by State or local law, before the HIPAA Privacy Rule, patient information held by a health care provider could be passed on to a lender who could then deny the patient’s application for a home mortgage or a credit card, or to an employer who could use it when making hiring decisions.
+The HIPAA Privacy Rule arose from the necessity of insufficient Federal and State Laws that permitted PHI to be shared without knowledge or authorization for reasons unrelated to a patient’s medical treatment or health care reimbursement.
+Before the HIPAA Privacy Rule, for example, patient information held by a health care provider could be passed on to a lender, who could then deny the patient’s application for a home mortgage or a credit card, or to an employer, who could use it when making hiring decisions, unless otherwise barred by state or local law.
 Furthermore, they could do so without patient permission or notice.

 The HIPAA Privacy Rule was first proposed on November 3, 1999.
-Since the final rule was passed, it has been amended several times.
-For a list of the full history of the HIPAA Privacy Rule, please see below.
+Since the final rule was put in place, it has been revised a few times.

 For help determining if you are covered, check out this decision tool.

 Furthermore, The Rule expanded in 2009 to include Business Associates.
-As a result, not only covered entities but organizations that do business with covered entities are required to follow a set of guidelines.
+As a result, not only covered entities but also organizations that conduct business with covered entities must adhere to a set of guidelines.

 For more information about HIPAA BAA compliance, you can find our checklist here.

-Protected health information is protected by the HIPAA Privacy Rule, which includes all “individually identifiable health information” held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper, or oral.
+The HIPAA Privacy Rule safeguards sensitive health information..
+Which includes all “individually identifiable health information” held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper or oral.